programingjd/tiered_server/README.md

 <br>

-You need to specify a prefix for the static content that is scoped to the user and require the user to the logged in, and you also need to specify the path for the login page.
+You need to specify a prefix for the static content that is scoped to the user and require the user to be logged in, and you also need to specify the path for the login page.

 - `USER_PATH_PREFIX`